 My recovery both in hospital and at home has been swift and straight forward.
 My sanity depends on the garden, books, music and whiskey.
 I was back in the garden in good time for Spring and am altogether most grateful to Oliver Pearce.

-I cannot praise Mr Pearce enough for what he did for me and I feel very lucky that I met him.
+I cannot praise Professor Pearce enough for what he did for me and I feel very lucky that I met him.

 In my opinion we are privileged to have such a wonderful Consultant Orthopaedic Surgeon at Milton Keynes Hospital.